dtgreene/niimbotjs/README.md

 ## NiimbotJS

-A Node.js library for printing with Niimbot label printers over USB.
+A Node.js library for printing with the Niimbot series of label printers.

+Currently, only printing over USB is supported.

-Largely a port of [kjy00302/niimprint](https://github.com/kjy00302/niimprint) and [AndBondStyle/niimprint](https://github.com/AndBondStyle/niimprint) so big thanks to them.
+This project is largely a port of [kjy00302/niimprint](https://github.com/kjy00302/niimprint) and [AndBondStyle/niimprint](https://github.com/AndBondStyle/niimprint) so big thanks to them.

 ## Usage

 Images are handled using the [sharp](https://sharp.pixelplumbing.com/) library.
-As long as your image is supported by the library, it should work.
+As long as your image is supported by sharp, it should work.

 ### CLI